 |Children prices (£)||N/A must be over 16 years old||8||N/A must be over 16 years old||N/A must be over 12 years old||15||N/A must be over 6 years old|

 Derry is one of the best places to visit in Northern Ireland and definitely warrants at least a weekend’s visit.
 After Derry, you can continue North to the Atlantic Coast or head to Belfast for a few more city days.
-Got any more recommendations of things to do in Derry?
+Got any more recommendations for top things to do in Londonderry?
 Feel free to drop them down below.